Level/abstract-level/README.md

 When an operation was made on a chained batch while it was closing or closed, which may also be the result of the database being closed or that `write()` was called on the chained batch.

+#### `LEVEL_SNAPSHOT_NOT_OPEN`

+When an operation was made on a snapshot while it was closing or closed, which may also be the result of the database being closed.

 #### `LEVEL_ABORTED`

 When an operation was aborted by the user.
 For [web compatibility](https://dom.spec.whatwg.org/#aborting-ongoing-activities) this error can also be identified by its `name` which is `'AbortError'`: